LaifsV1/YUP/reference_manual.md

 <a name="section2.3"></a>
 ### Using the tool ###
-To use the tool, run `proof_checker.exe` from a command-line console on a target proof file.
+To use the tool, run `yup.exe` from a command-line console on a target proof file.
 By default, the extension for proof files is `.proof`.

 e.g.

-    .\proof_checker.exe "testing\test_proof.proof"
+    .\yup.exe "testing\test_proof.proof"

 This should output a success message if the proof is valid, or output an error message with position data for where the checker failed.